nautobot/go-nautobot/docs/Cluster.md

 ### NewCluster

-`func NewCluster(objectType string, display string, url string, naturalSlug string, name string, clusterType BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Cluster`
+`func NewCluster(objectType string, display string, url string, naturalSlug string, name string, clusterType ApprovalWorkflowStageResponseApprovalWorkflowStage, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Cluster`

 NewCluster instantiates a new Cluster object
 This constructor will assign default values to properties that have it defined,